SandwichGouda/Data/Data.md

 #### NixOS

-NixOS is a distribution based on the Nix package manager.
-It is special in it's package management and configuration systems.
-NixOS is the package manager that has the most package.
+- NixOS is a distribution based on the Nix package manager.
+  * It is special in it's package management and configuration systems.

-The NixOS repo

-AUR repo
+  * NixOS is the package manager that has the most packages.
+- The idea is that instead of changing the system configuration by typing
+- you cna change the configuration and
+  * `sudo nixos-rebuild switch --flake ./nixos`

 ##### Package management in NixOS